OneMoreSummer/academic-kickstart/content/post/how-goldilocks-beats-david-goliath-a-look-at-the-underdog-effect-in-english-cricket/index.md

 An analysis of the Birth Quarters of the Top 50 batters by runs and bowlers by wickets for each of the formats (Test, ODI & T20I) was undertaken.

+This data is derived from all male England players (Test n=699, ODI n=263, T20I n=91).

 **Results**

 ![](top-50-male-england-batters-by-runs-runs-.png)